-Meme stock cash out: AMC selling 8.5M shares, raises $230.5M
+With AMC shares up 1,100% in 2021, company sells shares

 AMC said Tuesday that the company will use proceeds from its share sale to invest in new leases and on improvements in existing theaters.

-Shares of AMC Entertainment Holdings Inc. jumped almost 18% before the opening bell.
+Shares of AMC Entertainment Holdings Inc., based in Leawood, Kansas, jumped more than 21% before the opening bell.